Škoda 14 T: Production

+Prague Transport Company purchased 60 trams in 2006.

 Accidents

-On September 19, 2011, the two-car set ČKD Tatra T6A5 crashed in high speed to Škoda 14 T standing at the tram stop.
-All three vehicles were decommissioned and accident left one fatality, the driver of Tatra T6A5.
-Investigation shown that driver's health problems were most likely to cause the accident.
+On September 19, 2011, the two-car set ČKD Tatra T6A5 operating as line 20 crashed at high speed into a Škoda 14 T, which was stationary at the Kotlářka tram stop in Smíchov.
+All three vehicles were decommissioned and the accident left one fatality, the driver of the Tatra T6A5.
+An investigation showed that driver's health problems were most likely the cause of the accident.